 Students must pay tuition and fees each semester at the Bursar's Office by the deadline listed in the OSCAR.
 If fees are not paid, your registration will be canceled.
 Typically, tuition and fees are due on the last day of Phase II Registration.
-Payments may be made through the mail by check or money order, in person at the Bursar's office by cash, check, money order, or credit card, and over the phone.
-Some credit cards are not accepted.
-Check with the Bursar's Office.: www.bursar.gatech.edu.
+Check with the Bursar's Office.